 In 1952, the volunteers were women who had sufficient personal wealth and time to be able to organize fundraising on a full time basis.
 Today’s volunteers, both men and women, have professional careers, but are still willing to direct time and energy to raise money for interesting new productions, or otherwise support, The National Ballet of Canada.
 The Volunteer Committee continues to be valued for its contributions to the artistic health of the Company.
 The Volunteer Committee achieved charitable status in early 2009.

-The Volunteer Committee, The National Ballet of Canada is sponsoring the 60th Anniversary Season of The National Ballet of Canada, November 2011 to June 2012.
+The Volunteer Committee, The National Ballet of Canada sponsored the 60th Anniversary Season of The National Ballet of Canada.

 Below are some specific notes on current fund raising activities:

 In 1963, Marg Morgan approached the developers of the Colonnade, a radical new idea that combined boutiques and retail space and luxury apartments that was about to open on Bloor Street in Toronto.
 She persuaded them that Paper Things would be a magnet, drawing quality shoppers to the complex and that free rent was a small repayment for this service.
 The Volunteer Committee planned and undertook the Colonnade’s opening as a fundraising project.
 The proceeds from the opening paid for the initial stocking of the shop, which by the way, sold out in the first day of operation.

 In 1973 Paper Things moved to Cumberland Court at 99 Yorkville.
 The initial floor space was 777 sq. feet.
 Over the next thirty years, expansions have seen the floor space increase to just under 2000 sq. feet.
 The last expansion was in the summer of 2002.